The Challenges of Immuno-Oncology Clinical Development, Part I

 We are seeing older established therapies being combined with the current generation of active agents to increase somatic mutations, neoantigens resulting in better clinical activity.
 Intratumoral vaccines and oncolytic viruses have emerged again in combination with CPIs with the anticipation of both local and abscopal (distant) effects with increased clinical activity, which we did not observe in older clinical trials.
 We are also identifying additional biomarkers other than PD-L1 that may be used to predict response to I-O treatment.
 An example of these are tumor mutation burden (TMB) and mismatch repair deficiency/microsatellite instability-high (MMRD/MSI-H).

 Precision medicines targeting genomic aberrations in tumor cells, immunotherapies targeting the antitumor immune response and the intersection of these approaches used in concert all can be optimized by the development of companion diagnostics that identify patients most likely to benefit from them.
 The goal is to turn “immune deserts” or “cold immune areas” into hot or inflamed areas that have enormous amounts of intratumoral T-cells that can lead to improved response, thus raising the tail of the survival curve.

-  Jai Balkissoon is a vice president of global product development.
+Jai Balkissoon is a vice president of medical and scientific strategy.
 Read part two, part three and part four of this series.
 In addition, the white paper “Addressing key challenges in the clinical development of combination immuno-oncology therapies: A CRO’s perspective” is available for download.